saurshaz/markdown-cv/index.md

 - Experienced in working with clients across the globe and keen on working on high traffic, scalable systems.
 - Believe in lasting professionalism and relationships.

-## OBJECTIVE
-Seeking a challenging role to leverage my extensive experience in web development, data engineering, and cloud management.
-My goal is to utilize my skills in architecting technical solutions, application analysis, and client interaction to contribute to high traffic, scalable systems.
-I am particularly interested in positions that allow for the exploration of Big Data based solutions.
-I am committed to professionalism that lasts and building lasting relationships.

-## SKILLS
+## Skills
 - **Front End:** CSS3, Bootstrap, HTML5, JavaScript, React.js, Angular.js (1 and 6), Polymer.js, Riot.js
 - **Back End:** Java, J2EE, Python, JavaScript, Node.js, Express, AWS Lambdas, API Gateway, Spring, Hibernate
 - **Data Stores:** MySQL, Oracle, PostgreSQL, MongoDB, Redis, Firebase, GraphQL
-- **Data Engineering:** Airflow, Airbyte, ELT/ETL tools, Metabase/Superset, DBT, Benthos
+- **Data Engineering:** ELT/ETL tools, Metabase/Superset, DBT, Benthos, Apache Airflow, Meltano, Singer, and Apache Airbyte
+- **Data Pipelines**: Experienced in building data extraction pipelines on both stream and batch basis with various 3rd party pipelines.
+- **Data Visualization**: Proficient in data visualization and business intelligence tools like Apache Superset, Tableau, and Metabase.
 - **Web Servers:** Apache Tomcat, Apache HTTP Server, Nginx, Google Cloud, AWS EC2 & Lambdas, Heroku
 - **Operating Systems:** Linux Red Hat, Ubuntu, Mac OC, Windows 10

 ## EXPERIENCE
 ### Principal Platform Architect (UI & Data), Amplicomm
-##### Pune, India | 2022 – Present
+##### Pune, India | 2022 – 2024

 Amplicomm is a tech startup which focuses at building E-Commerce & SCM specific solutions.
 The key product being the "Platform" which has the capability of generating different commerce specific tech offerings like Marketplace, Analytics, OMS, Logistics solutions in a rapid fashion.
 It is all about building configuration driven solutions built in a faster format.
 - Led the core architecture of the UI/UX layer for the platform built solutions.
 The UI layer was based on an open-source project of mine from earlier which is hosted on github at "rn-composable-ui".
 - Architected the integration layer for consolidating data from different marketplaces and transformation of the same.
+- Developed robust data pipelines for extracting, transforming, and loading data from various sources.
+- Integrated multiple APIs to fetch data and automated the process using Apache Airflow.
+- Utilized dbt for transforming data in the warehouse.
 - Customized the open source “Apache superset” tool for then visualizing the same data in different analytical dashboards, as asked for by the business.
+- Handled the dev and sstaging environmnts releateed devops with github actions, jenkins, docker, docker-compose and build a stable CI/CD workflow using AWS EC2 and VPC (as needed)
-- Technologies: Node.js, React, React Native, Python, Flask, Docker, Postgres, AWS, GCP, Superset, Metabase, dbt, airbyte
+- Technologies: Node.js, React, React Native, Python, Flask, Docker, Postgres, AWS, GCP, Superset, Metabase, dbt, airbyte, AWS, DevOps

 ### Sr Application Architect, IBM
 ##### Bengaluru, India | 2019 – 2020